Who are Protestants?

 Should a person believe Our Lord Jesus and the Apostle Paul or rely on Martin Luther's pronouncements?

-It is true that without Faith salvation is essentially impossible, however the same is also true of Love.
+It is true that without Faith salvation is essentially impossible, however the same is true (to an even larger extent) of Love.
 Ultimately, it is our Love that identifies us as children of God 1 John 3:10, rather than our Belief alone James 2:19-24.

 Martin Luther's doctrine of (Justification) and/or Salvation by Faith alone was a tragic oversimplification of Paul's teaching in his letters.
 Our belief in Jesus must always work through Christian Charity (Love) or it is as Paul tells us in 1 Corinthians 13:2, NOTHING!